gbpjr/HashGame/README.md

 # HashGame
-A simple hash game in Python 3
+A simple CLI hash game in Python 3

 Python 3 is required to play the game.
 To play on Windows replace os.system('clear') with os.system('cls').